 The first thing you should do after you restart is to try and figure out why the application was misbehaving.
 And the first step in that process is to check to see if you're running the latest version.

 If the app was downloaded from the App Store, you could check it there.
-If not, clicking on the [APP NAME] menu will normally display an option to check for updates.
+If not, clicking on the [APP NAME] menu will typically display an option to check for updates.

 However, there is an even easier way.
-CleanMyMac X (the app is available for a free download here) allows you, with a couple of clicks, to check multiple apps for updates at the same time, then, with another click, update them.
+CleanMyMac (the app is available for a free download here) allows you, with a couple of clicks, to check for updates for multiple apps simultaneously and then update them with another click.